 If you do park under something like an overhang while charging.Avoid getting your car pummeled by water directly from above cover any exposed windshield wiper arms, and otherwise keep yourself safe and dry.
 As for parking outside in heavy rains that are best avoided as well.
 Again, just because charging can take place when there’s moisture doesn’t mean you should test its limits.

-- For Solids
+- For solids

 Even though they look like your every day, gas-powered car, there are a few important differences between a traditional automobile and an electric one.
 The thing is safety features for gas-powered cars don’t exist for electric cars.
 It’s up to each manufacturer to design their system.

-So why do some companies choose to forego these types of protections entirely for starters most EVs can be charged at home.
+It’s not as scary to see some companies ditch these types of protections because most EVs can be charged at home.
 In addition, many drivers never leave their local area so having no charging infrastructure isn’t much of an issue either.

-- For Liquids
+- For liquids

 Charging electric cars in the rain is a crucial part of owning one.
 However, it’s important to know that charging methods can vary wildly depending on whether or not you’re using the public or private infrastructure.
 If you’re on public infrastructure like.

+Additionally, Surge Protection Devices protect against momentary increases in voltage as well as physical damage to outlets caused by overloading.
 Both systems do their jobs well neither require any complicated setup just plugin and go That said if you’re using your equipment at home things can get a little more complex.
 It all depends on how much power you want to push through your system and how fast you want to push it.

+But even then, your car can still absorb energy through its onboard charger.
+While parked safely indoors overnight or when there are no storms around.
+It’s also worth noting that most public chargers have some sort of built-in surge protection.
 So, even if there is lightning nearby it won’t harm your car or any other equipment plugged into the same circuit.
 So, don’t let rainy weather stop you from recharging.
 Just Park safely and make sure not to leave anything sensitive outside while recharging like an umbrella.